Border reivers

-Border reivers were raiders along the Anglo-Scottish border from the late 13th century to the beginning of the 17th century.
-They included both Scottish and English people, and they raided the entire border country without regard to their victims' nationality.
+Border reivers were raiders along the Anglo-Scottish border.
+They included both English and Scottish people, and they raided the entire border country without regard to their victims' nationality.
+They operated in a culture of legalised raiding and feuding.
 Their heyday was in the last hundred years of their existence, during the time of the House of Stuart in the Kingdom of Scotland and the House of Tudor in the Kingdom of England.